jagenjo/litegui.js/guides/area.md

 	mainarea.split("horizontal",[null, side_panel_width], true);
 ```

+The parameters are:
-Horizontal means that the areas will be side by side in the horizontal axis (so the split line will be vertical).
+- Aligment: Could be "horizontal" or "vertical", horizontal means that the areas will be side by side in the horizontal axis (so the split line will be vertical).

-The array passed as a second parameter contains the size of every section, it could be a number or a string containing a size.
+- Distribution: The array passed as a second parameter contains the size of every section, it could be a number or a string containing a size.
 Null means that this area should fill the remaining space.
+- Editable: tells if you want to allow the user to change the split position using the mouse.

 ## Sections ##